Looking to get yourself a brand new hatchback? We’ve got you covered.

 Despite mid-size and much larger SUVs dominating Australian roads – accounting for nearly 50 per cent of all new cars sold in 2020 – there is still much to be said for the humble hatchback.
-Offering ample performance from higher-spec variants, enough space to comfortably carry four or five people including some luggage, and offering the best in manoeuvrability for inner city dwellers, it’s no wonder car manufacturers continue to release new models each year.
+Offering ample performance from higher-spec variants, enough space to comfortably carry four or five people including some luggage, and offering the best in manoeuvrability for inner city dwellers – oh, and not to mention, great fuel economy – it’s no wonder car manufacturers continue to release new models each year.

 Volkswagen Golf R (Mk8)

 Due for launch in the first half of 2022, and taking inspiration from the rather excellent Mk8 Golf GTI, the Volkswagen Golf R is often regarded as the absolute pinnacle for hot hatches.
 Headline features include a 235kW/315hp unit under the bonnet and four-wheel drive complete with a ‘Drift’ mode.
 After all, the Golf R is perfectly suited to the track, so should you find yourself free from highway restrictions, it’s a car you can certainly have a lot of fun in.

 But despite its fiery personality, the Golf R is still a perfectly acceptable family hatchback.
 Being based on the ‘regular’ Golf in terms of design (aside from some changes to the bodywork to accompany its sporty credentials) there is ample room for five adults, with an ergonomically-friendly driving position, surrounded by digital displays and seats that keep you secure.